 The key is not to try to do everything at first, says Los Angeles-based fitness coach Andrew Heffernan.
 "Learn a few moves, work till you feel a little sweaty and leave before you get exhausted or bored," he says.

 And don't forget to keep an open mind.
-You might look a little awkward in the process, but in a few weeks you'll be feeling much more confident — especially when you start to see results.
+You might feel a little awkward in the process, but in a few weeks you'll be feeling much more confident — especially when you start to see results.
 In the meantime, let this be your survival guide as you navigate the rewarding (but sometimes confusing) gym world.